I had to do things and not die – Roberto Bolaño, A Little Lumpen Novelita

 Bolaño was most prolific during his forties and fifties.
 He wrote a dozen novels during these years, poetic works that concerned themselves largely with the purpose of literature and its relationship to life.
 His most famous work, The Savage Detectives, concerns the life and adventures of Arturo Bolaño, an alter-ego who appears in other stories and novels.

 Written in 1989 and published posthumously, Bolaño's The Third Reich predates The Savage Detectives and shows some of the traits that Bolaño had yet to fully develop—particularly surrealism and an obsessive attention to detail.
-Between Parentheses similarly provides an excellent retrospective on Bolaño's work, bolano2collecting as it does many of the newspaper columns and articles that he wrote during the last five years of his life.
+Between Parentheses similarly provides an excellent retrospective on Bolaño's work, collecting as it does many of the newspaper columns and articles that he wrote during the last five years of his life.

 Perhaps the most well-known of the posthumously published Bolaño oeuvre is 2666, 900 apocalyptic pages of stories within stories and murder after murder.
 Bolaño was posthumously awarded the 2008 National Book Critics Circle Award for Fiction for 2666, and Time also awarded it the honour of Best Fiction Book of 2008.